A "qualifying loan" is a loan you took out solely to pay qualified education expenses that were:

 If neither of the above situations applies, the reasonable period of time usually is determined based on all the relevant facts and circumstances.

-Academic period.
 An academic period includes a semester, trimester, quarter, or other period of study (such as a summer school session) as reasonably determined by an educational institution.
 In the case of an educational institution that uses credit hours or clock hours and does not have academic terms, each payment period can be treated as an academic period.

-Enrolled at least half-time.
 A student was enrolled at least half-time if the student was taking at least half the normal full-time work load for his or her course of study.

 The standard for what is half of the normal full-time work load is determined by each eligible educational institution.
 However, the standard may not be lower than any of those established by the Department of Education under the Higher Education Act of 1965.